Fourier-Mukai transforms of slope stable torsion-free sheaves on Weierstrass elliptic threefolds: Introduction

-\textbf{Acknowledgements.} The author thanks Wanmin Liu for sharing his knowledge on elliptic fibrations through many helpful discussions, Ziyu Zhang for generously sharing his insight on cohomological Fourier-Mukai transforms on elliptic fibrations, and Ching-Jui Lai for answering the author's questions on elliptic fibrations.
-The author would also like to thank Antony Maciocia for a suggestion raised during the author's talk at Edinburgh in May 2017, which led to an improvement in the proofs of HN properties in this article.
+The author thanks Wanmin Liu for sharing his knowledge on elliptic fibrations through many helpful discussions, Ziyu Zhang for generously sharing his insight on cohomological Fourier-Mukai transforms on elliptic fibrations, and Ching-Jui Lai for answering the author's questions on elliptic fibrations.
+He would also like to thank Antony Maciocia for a suggestion raised during the author's talk at Edinburgh in May 2017, which led to an improvement in the proofs of HN properties in this article.
 In addition, he thanks Conan Leung, Jun Li and Arend Bayer for conversations that provided the impetus for completing this work.
 He thanks the Institute for Basic Science in Pohang, South Korea, for their support throughout his visit in June-July 2017, during which a substantial portion of this work was completed.
-Finally, he would like to thank Emanuel Diaconescu for valuable discussions during a visit to Rutgers in May 2016, which gave inspiration to the second half of this article.
+The author also thanks the referee for comments that led to substantial improvement of the article.
+He was partially supported by NSF Grant DMS-2100906 and DARPA grant D21AP10109-00 during the final stage of this project.